FoxTale-Labs/FoxTale-Labs/README.md

 <img height="48" alt="My Projects" src="https://github.com/FoxTale-Labs/FoxTale-Labs/assets/72300200/65f403d4-4467-4516-b446-26b10bcf844f"><br><br>

 <img width="200" alt="Rebxd" src="https://github.com/user-attachments/assets/62024e0b-1659-4bd5-b5dd-2fb8cbacaaee"><br>
 [Rebxd](https://rebxd.com/) is a service that we've been building and it's meant to unify your entire workflow with robust auth, row-level-secure realtime databases and storage buckets, soon analytics, caching, serverless and soon edge environment as well as custom containers and continuous deployment.
+With the entire deployment powered within your codebase fully type-safe in TypeScript and deployed with one command.

 Me with a team of 4 developers and 2 quality assurers/PR members have been building this for a quite a bit and are excited to launch it soon.